-I’ve read most of the books on productivity and when I apply these strategies to my own life and business, I get a lot more done.
-I feel happier when I’m being productive and I think most people do.
+I’ve read most of the books on productivity, and when I apply these strategies to my own life and business, I get a lot more done.
+I feel happier when I’m being productive.
+How about you?

-13 WAYS TO BE MORE PRODUCTIVE & FEEL HAPPIER
+13 WAYS TO BE MORE PRODUCTIVE AND FEEL HAPPIER

 #1 Identify your single motivating purpose